|Area: Packwood / Randle||Hike Type: Family-friendly||Pass: Northwest Forest Pass|

 The trail (Trail No. 78) to Packwood Lake was built in the early 1900s for a hydroelectric project.
 It is mostly in old-growth forest, much of it within the Goat Rocks Wilderness.
 There were still a few snow patches in May but route-finding was not a problem.
 The forest was quiet, broken only by the soft hooting of a hidden owl and the gurgle of small tributaries.

 In May, flowers begin to appear.
 We saw bear grass (not yet in bloom) and Canadian dogwood still beaded with raindrops from an early morning shower.
-In spring look for vanilla leaf, flowering current, salmonberry, vine maple, Oregon grape, yellow violets and pinedrops, the tallest saprophyte in our region.
+In spring look for vanilla leaf, flowering currant, salmonberry, vine maple, Oregon grape, yellow violets, and pinedrops, the tallest saprophyte in our region.
 There will be a different cast of floral characters bordering this quiet trail as seasons change.

 In about 4.5 miles we reached the lake; before we even had a chance to say “Guard Station” we encountered an agile, elderly fisherman just packing up from a fishing trip.
 We chatted but were disappointed to hear there hadn’t been a general store or a resort at the lake since the 1980s.
 We’d been looking forward to a cold drink at the store, as our guidebook, “Best Hikes with Kids” by Joan Burton (published by the Mountaineers) mentioned.
 However, the only structures at the lake today are the Guard Station and a historical Ranger Cabin under restoration.
 (The Packwood Lake Guard station is one of the oldest historic buildings within the Gifford Pinchot National Forest.
 It was built in 1910 to serve as a jumping-off point for horseback patrols of what is now Goat Rocks Wilderness.)